 For the full text of Dwyer’s column go to http://www.nytimes.com/2010/05/16/nyregion/16about.html

 Another controversy has arisen concerning the route for the California high speed rail line.
 This time it’s not aroused NIMBY suburbanites concerned about getting high speed trains in their back yards.
 Now, the high speed rail folks have to contend with a real heavyweight – the Union Pacific railroad.
+And unlike those handling freight on the roads (be it with help from Lytx or otherwise), this is a tougher fight.

 So it appears that the high speed rail authority may have to resort to eminent domain, and this would raise an interesting and rarely litigated problem.
 California law allows the exercise of eminent domain for takings of property that is already devoted to public use, for another, more necessary public use.
 California Code of Civil Procedure §§ 1240.610-1240.700.
 This statutory scheme contemplates joint use of the subject property by both condemnor and condemnee.
 So if this case goes to trial that should be a good show.